 Dividends declared are at the discretion of the Board of Directors.
 Dividends may not be declared if it is determined by the directors to not be in the best interest of shareholders or if it would cause financial hardship for the Company.

-Distributions dates are approximate dates and may differ due to the processing time required or delays with the postal service that are beyond management's control.
+Distributions dates are approximate dates and may differ due to the processing time required or delays with the banking or postal service that are beyond management’s control.

 Redemption Feature of Shares: